 It's the budget appliance that has sent Australians into a pie-cooking frenzy.
 This $29* pie maker has shot to the top of people's list of favourite Kmart buys and it's even spawned its own Facebook fan club, recipe books and a slew of online recipes for non-pie snacks like cakes, doughnuts and frittatas.

 Because everyone loves a golden flaky pie, right?

-We certainly do, but we also love appliances that work and don't take up unnecessary bench space, so we put this gadget to the test to see if it delivers the goods.
+We certainly do, but we also love appliances that work well and don't take up unnecessary bench space, so we put this gadget to the test to see if it delivers the goods.

-We put the pie maker through its paces in our kitchen labs.
+CHOICE kitchen expert Fiona puts the pie maker through its paces in our kitchen labs.